So you’re thinking about becoming a data analyst—but is it the right career for you?

-4. Is data analytics a good career move?
+3. Is data analytics a good career move?
+4 big reasons

 A competitive salary

-Based on data submitted by over 5,000 data analysts in the United States, the average base salary for a data analyst is around $75,000 USD per year.
-According to the Bureau of Labor Statistics, the median salary for workers in the United States in the first quarter of 2020 was $49,764 per year.
+Based on data submitted by over 7,000 data analysts in the United States, the average base salary for a data analyst is around $75,000 USD per year.
+According to the Bureau of Labor Statistics, the median salary for workers in the United States in the third quarter of 2023 was $58,136 per year.
 So, a career as a data analyst could see you earning a well-above-average salary.

 A burgeoning job market

-Predictions and projections aside, the reality remains that we will continue to generate and gather huge volumes of data.
-With the rise of connected devices and data-driven decision-making across virtually every industry, the need for people who can make sense of this data will only grow.
-Data isn’t going anywhere and nor are data analysts, so this is an excellent job market to be part of.
+With the rise of AI, connected devices, and data-driven decision-making across virtually every industry, the need for people who can make sense of this data will only grow.
+Data isn’t going anywhere and nor are data analysts, so if you’re thinking data analytics is a good career for you, nice one!
+This is an excellent job market to be part of.